 When someone comments on one of your posts, you will see them in this section.
 You can reply to them, approve them, etc.

 ‘Appearance’ is one of my favorite tabs!
-This is where you can pick/change the theme of your blog, customize widgets, change your header, etc. I’d definitely spend some time going over all of the features in this tab, because there is so much you can do here to make your blog look exactly how you want it.
-This is one way self-hosting really differs from free-hosting!
+This is where you can pick/change the theme of your blog, customize widgets, change your header, etc. I’d definitely spend some time going over all of the features in this tab because there is so much you can do here to make your blog look exactly how you want it.
+This is one way that self-hosting really differs from free-hosting!